 The aim is to create zero-tolerance policy on discriminatory behaviors in NYC workplaces.
 The NYC Human Rights Law also covers all employees’ sexual harassment claims regardless of the size of the employer.
 However, unlike Title VII and the NYS Human Rights Law, individual business owners and supervisors may also be held individually liable under the law.

 Also unlike Title VII and the NYS Human Rights Law, the sexual harassment DOES NOT need to be “severe or pervasive.”
 Instead, you simply need to show the conduct rose above what a reasonable person would consider “petty slights and trivial inconveniences.”
 You are only required to show that you were treated less well than other employees because of your gender.
 A knowledgeable New York City sexual harassment attorney can give you more information about your specific legal rights as a New York City employee.

 If you still work for the offending employer, you might be concerned about losing your job if you report sexual harassment.
-However, legislation makes it illegal to take adverse employment actions against an employee for:
+However, legislation makes it illegal to take adverse employment actions

 You cannot be fired, demoted, denied a promotion, harassed, or otherwise treated poorly in retaliation for engaging in any of the above protected activities.
 A sexual harassment lawyer at Law Office of Yuriy Moshes, P.C. can provide you with more details regarding all of your rights under the law.

 Our firm handles all types of sexual harassment in the workplace, including: